bootcampchem2025/bootcampchem2025.github.io/_posts/2025-09-22-Introduction.md

 ---
 layout: onepage
-title: "Welcome to Bootcamp for Data Chemistry"
+title: Welcome to Bootcamp for Data Chemistry
 date: 2025-09-22
 ---